BukhtawarAli110/Job-Application-Tracker-Py-Flask-Azure-MySQL-Database-/README.md

 4. Add the server's public IP to the Azure MySQL firewall
 5. (Optional) Add auth since it will be reachable from the internet

-Happy to write the deployment files when you reach that step.

 ---